 In total, El Greco made at least seven copies of the oil painting "Christ Carrying the Cross", which testifies both to the importance of this work for the artist himself and to its incredible popularity during the artist's lifetime.
 El Greco focused primarily not on the divine, but on the humanity of Christ.
 Today, this masterpiece of art is kept at the Metropolitan Museum of Art in New York.

-In terms of perfection and skill of the painting technique, this is one of the most significant art paintings by famous artists, both for mankind and for the artist himself.
+In terms of perfection and skill of the painting technique, this is one of the most significant and famous art pieces by famous artists, both for mankind and for the artist himself.
 Rubens artfully illustrates what man is born for: struggle, victory and love.
 The painting Perseus and Andromeda was painted in the classical Baroque style.
 Thanks to the almost monochrome coloring, the characters harmonize well with the dark stone background.
 Today it is in the State Hermitage Museum in St. Petersburg.

 Paintings by Giorgio Vasari are created in the mannerism style, also known as Late Renaissance, which is distinguished by special pretentiousness and artistic positions of the characters.
 Most of Vasari's paintings are devoted to biblical and antique themes.
 Deposition from the Cross is a very common plot and the way Vasari writes it reveals the essence of mannerism and his creative approach.
 This work is kept in the Monastery of Camaldoli, Tuscany.